tianhaoz95/photochat/photochatapp/README.md

 1. Start an Android/iOS emulator, check with `flutter devices`
 2. Use `flutter run`

+note: to run debug build on Android, do `export ANDROID_DEBUG=true` before `flutter run`.
+Otherwise, it will fail due to missing Android code signing credentials.

 To run unit tests: `flutter test`

 To run integration tests: `flutter drive test_driver/app.dart`